DWashington3/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

 ## Overview
-I used Mapbox to convey the earthquake data in relation to tectonic plates.
-All the earthquakes with a magnitude greater than 4.5 and lines demarking the tectonic plates are on the map
+Using Mapbox API, I conveyed earthquake data in relation to tectonic plates.
+Tectonic plates are marked on the map along with earthquakes larger than 4.5 in magnitude.
 ## Results
-I created three different tile layers for the end user to toggle between.
-The three different Mapbox styles are Dark, Satellite and Street Satellite.
-In addition, there is a legend conveying the color significance of each dot.
-The radius of each circle marker corresponds to the magnitude of the earthquake.
+The end-user can toggle between three different tile layers.
+Dark, Satellite, and Street Satellite are the three different Mapbox styles.
+Furthermore, there is a legend explaining the significance of each color.
+In each circle, the radius is based on the earthquake's magnitude.
-The layers allow the end user to focus on what they’d like to see on the map.
+Using layers, the end-user can focus on the information they are interested in.
 A user can toggle between the following overlays:

-### Overlays:
+### Overlays

 -	Earthquakes
 <img width="560" alt="earthquakes" src="https://user-images.githubusercontent.com/87162266/147747091-467aa74b-322d-4f70-93b5-5f1dd8728637.PNG">